microsoft/vcpkg-docs/vcpkg/maintainers/variables.md

 ---
-title: Portfile Variable Reference
+title: Portfile variable reference
-description: These are variables set automatically by vcpkg for use in any port. ms.date: 11/30/2022 ms.topic: reference
+description: These are variables set automatically by vcpkg for use in any port. ms.date: 01/10/2024 ms.topic: reference
 ---

-# Portfile Variable Reference
+# Portfile variable reference

 These are variables set automatically by vcpkg for use in any port.
 They should not be modified by the port.